Gianna7055/MakesCents/Documentation/RESTAPIDocumentation.md

 ---

-## 4. Delete a User
+### 5. Delete a User

 **Description:**
-Delete an existing user
+Permanently delete a user account and all associated data.

 #### **Request**